 Concrete countertops are on-trend right now, for many people even replacing the granite that was the elite countertop material of choice for the last 10-20 years.
 You may or may not be aware that you can replicate the look of concrete kitchen countertops with a concrete underlayment called Ardex Feather Finish, spread onto existing countertops and sealed with multiple layers of sealant…and for a fraction of the cost of custom concrete countertops.

-In this example, I transformed my tired, scratched, bumpy laminate countertops into contemporary concrete with an industrial vibe.
+In this tutorial, I transformed my tired, scratched, bumpy laminate countertops into contemporary concrete with an industrial vibe.
 Here is a “before” photo:

 Here is an “after” photo:

 Ready to get started on your own concrete kitchen countertop transformation?
-Here’s how to make concrete countertops.
+Here’s how to make your very own concrete countertops without any of the concrete countertops cost.

 DIY Level: Intermediate